 A wedding planner.

 As a proper wedding vet (350+ weddings in over a decade of experience) I’m shouting this from the rooftops.
-You NEED to hire a SKILLED wedding planner.
+You NEED to hire a skilled wedding planner.
 When I work with you, my primary aim is to make sure you have the best possible wedding experience.
 I want your wedding to feel joyful, to be absolutely mesmerizing for you and your guests, and part in parcel with all of that: stress-free.

-Seasoned, professional planners get you that.
+Seasoned, professional, full-service wedding planners get you that.
 Because if you’re not using a planner, that stress falls on you.
 And from a photography perspective – if you don’t have a planner, a lot of that mental processing on the wedding day falls on me.
 Now don’t get me wrong.
 I ADORE my clients and I’m a big fan of getting muddy and getting in the weeds to help clients when they need me.
 However, my guess is that you probably prefer that I spent my time focused on capturing your dad (who never cries) weeping over his cake as he watches you dance for the first time or your grandma cracking a wry smirk as she flirts with the bartender rather than encouraging your bridesmaids to get dressed, making sure that everyone is on schedule, and oh wait — where did aunt sally go??
 It’s photo time!